Maureen L. Condic

-Maureen L. Condic is an American neurobiology professor, bioethicist, ombudsman, and appointee to the United States's National Science Board currently at the University of Utah.
+Maureen L. Condic is an American neurobiology professor, bioethicist, ombudsman, and appointee to the United States's National Science Board currently at the Catholic University of America.

 Research

 Condic received her BA from the University of Chicago, and her PhD from the University of California, Berkeley.
 Her postdoctoral fellowship was undertaken at the University of Minnesota.
 She is an associate professor of neurobiology and anatomy at the University of Utah since 1997.
 Among her research contributions have been investigations into spinal cord development and regeneration, death determination, ethics around pregnancy, stem cell usage and development.
 In a 2018 Science interview, Condic was asked why she moved from being well established in her field of neuroscience (with a 2001 single-author paper in her field's leading journal reporting that alterations in a single gene could help adult neurons regenerate, and with two grants from the National Institutes of Health) into the then new field of bioethics.
 Condic said she moved due to a "heart-wrenching conversation" with a person suffering from a spinal cord injury concerning lack of availability of medical information, combined with concerns that the public was given false enthusiasm for spinal cord recovery after the injury to actor Christopher Reeve.

 Since that transition, Condic has published extensively in the field of bioethics, including two books on the intricacies of fetal development and how this biological knowledge intersects with philosophical understandings of human beings, "Human Embryos, Human Beings: A Scientific and Philosophical Approach" (2018) and "Untangling Twinning: What Science Tells Us about the Nature of Human Embryos" (2020).